 At the same time, I'm the recording and touring bassist for the hard-hitting, harmonica-driven New Orleans Blues act Johnny Mastro & Mama's Boys.
 The band's recent release "Never Trust The Living" reached #1 (for four weeks) on Louisiana Roots Music Chart and hit #7 nationally in the Blues/Rock category.
 This June 2017, I will embark on my fourth European tour with the band with shows in countries like Belgium, Holland, Switzerland, Poland, Germany, and Czech Republic.

-Check out some of my music and videos and feel free to sign the mailing list to find out where I'm playing.
+And, please check out some of my music and videos and feel free to sign the mailing list.